eventmachine/eventmachine/docs/GettingStarted.md

 It should take about 20 minutes to read and study the provided code examples.
 This guide covers

  * Installing EventMachine via [Rubygems](http://rubygems.org) and [Bundler](http://gembundler.com).
- * Building an Echo server, "Hello, world"-like code example of network servers.
+ * Building an Echo server, the "Hello, world"-like code example of network servers.
- * Building a simple chat, both server and client parts of it.
+ * Building a simple chat, both server and client.
  * Building a very small asynchronous Websockets client.